aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheBlueGreenPlugin.md

 - Intelligently detects switchover failures and rollbacks to the original state, implementing appropriate connection handling measures to maintain application stability

-## How do I use Blue/Green Deployment Plugin with the AWS Advanced Go Wrapper?
+## How do I use the Blue/Green Deployment Plugin with the AWS Advanced Go Wrapper?

 To enable the Blue/Green Deployment functionality, add the plugin code `bg` to the [`plugins`](../UsingTheGoWrapper.md#connection-plugin-manager-parameters) parameter value.
 The Blue/Green Deployment Plugin supports the following configuration parameters: